AnarchoTechNYC/meta/train-the-trainers/mr-robots-netflix-n-hack/week-2/strengthening-passwords-to-defend-against-john/README.md

 Technology
 ```

 This is a decent start, but of course we know a lot more than just these bland facts about Tyrell.
 We know he's ambitious, devoting much of his time to clibming the corporate ladder at Evil Corp, so we should put ourselves in his shoes and think about what phrases he might enjoy typing every time he needs to log in to his work webmail account.
 This is as simple as playing a word association game with ourselves.
-For example, `CEO`, `power`, `rich`, `money`, `executive`, and `success` are all decent guesses because these are all things we know Tyrell Wellick aspires to have or be.
+For example, `CTO`, `power`, `rich`, `money`, `executive`, and `success` are all decent guesses because these are all things we know Tyrell Wellick aspires to have or be.
 Since we're also trying to crack his webmail account specifically, we should also include words like `mail`, `email`, `work`, `job`, `business`, and anything else we can associate with the purpose of his account.

 Further, we know that Tyrell Wellick began his career as a tech and that he prefers the K Desktop Environment ("KDE") over the alternative that Elliot prefers (GNOME).
 We know he is married, we know his wife's name is Joanna, we know he's Swedish, that he speaks Dutch, and so on.
 Some of these details are good guesses in themselves; for instance, we should definitely include `Joanna`, `Sweden`, `Dutch`, and `KDE` in our wodlist.
 Spending a few minutes brainstorming associations with all of these items will give us even more good guesses.